 Here at the Wildlife Rescue and Rehabilitation Centre, conservation of urban wildlife through methods such as rescue, rehabilitation and advocacy is our primary goal |

 The emergence of BRC was a direct response to the "crisis" facing urban wildlife in a rapidly expanding Bangalore.
-During the late 1990s, existing domestic animal shelters found themselves overwhelmed by calls for injured birds of prey, displaced primates, and injured and confiscated reptiles—species they were not equipped to treat.
+During the late As wildlife in Bangalore increasingly came into conflict with a rapidly urbanising city, domestic animal shelters found themselves overwhelmed by calls for injured birds of prey, displaced primates, and confiscated reptiles — species they were not equipped to treat.
 BRC emerged to fill this critical gap, providing a facility that offered specialized veterinary care and specific diets that domestic pets do not require.
 Built between 2000 and 2002, the center became a unique "transition zone" on the northern edge of the forest, allowing urban-rescued animals to acclimate to the sights and sounds of the wild before their eventual release.

 The formation of the Bannerghatta Rehabilitation Centre (BRC) was the result of a strategic partnership between a private charitable trust and the state government.
 Following the official registration of the Wildlife Rescue and Rehabilitation Centre (WRRC) in 1999, the organization sought a dedicated space to handle the increasing influx of wild rescues.
 This culminated in a landmark Memorandum of Understanding (MoU) signed with the Karnataka Forest Department on March 15, 2000.
 Through this agreement, the center was granted 7 acres of land adjoining the Bannerghatta National Park.
 The facility was formally inaugurated in October 2000 by the Principal Chief Conservator of Forests, marking the beginning of a specialized era for wildlife welfare in the region.